Last updated on October 15, 2025

 2. The transferor gives you a certification stating that the transferor is not a foreign person and contains the transferor’s name, U.S. taxpayer identification number, and home address.
 The transferor can also give the certification to a qualified substitute.

-3. You receive a withholding certificate from the Internal Revenue Services that excuses withholding.
+3. You receive a withholding certificate from the Internal Revenue Service that excuses withholding.

 Seller Withholding Certification